CAIkev/graph-traversal/README.md

 # Graph Traversals

-Search algorithms as maze solvers
+Searching represented as solving a maze

 ## Demo